UI elements have a hierarchical structure. For example, the card in Bootstrap:

 </div>

-HTML conforms to the nature of UI and naturally allows you to create compositions of elements by nesting tags within each other.
 JSX works the same way.
-So far, this feature has only been used in the course for embedded components.
-Now it's time to learn how to repeat this behavior in self-written components.
-The example is based on the <Alert />
+So far, we have talked about this feature for embedded components.
+Now it's time to learn how to repeat this behavior in self-written ones.

-component from Bootstrap.
+component from Bootstrap:

 See the Pen YxgWVm by Hexlet (@hexlet) on CodePen.

-In the example above, only the main div is mandatory.
+is mandatory.
 The content depends on the specific situation.
-It's substituted using the children property.
+It's substituted using the children

 See the Pen js_react_children_alert_component by Hexlet (@hexlet) on CodePen.